ramtaruman/MetroPanels/README.md

 ## About the Project
-#### Themed panels which can serve as navigatory landings or link trees.
+#### Themed metroesque panels which can serve as navigatory landings or link trees.

 ## How it works